 Things to know before you get a dog in Italy

-First of all if you are renting, no matter the contract, ask your landlord WAY BEFORE even looking at a dog.
+First of all, if you are renting, no matter the contract, ask your landlord WAY BEFORE even looking at a dog.
 This is so important and you don’t want to get into trouble further down.
-Also check around your local neighborhood for dog parks or places you could walk.
+Also, check around your local neighbourhood for dog parks or places you could walk.
 Think about your surroundings and what size dog is going to fit into your life at the moment.

-Do you plan on traveling a lot with the dog?
+Do you plan on travelling a lot with the dog?

 Costs

 As opposed to what I have understood from owning a dog in the US, it is very affordable to own a pet here in Italy.
 As mentioned, adopting a dog in Italy could cost you nothing.
-If you adopt it not sterilized and choose to sterilize it, that will cost you about 500euro or more.
-Registering the dog from scratch can be about 30euro.
+If you adopt it not sterilized and choose to sterilize it, that will cost you about 500 euros or more.
+Registering the dog from scratch can be about 30 euros.

 Yearly you will need Frontline and Cardotek (both against mosquitos ticks etc) that costs about 80 or 90 years for the year.
 Frontline you can buy over the counter at any pet store, while Cardotek will need a prescription from the Vet, and is bought at the Pharmacy.
 There are other options such as a yearly shot or collar, but I have not explored these and it seems that it would depend on your specific dog and region.
 As Spring rolls around, schedule an appointment with your vet to discuss what is the best option.

-Then of course food is whatever you choose to give your dog.
-Our little one has become slightly spoiled but I would say we might spend about 80euro on her food for a month or more.
+Then of course, food is whatever you choose to give your dog.
+Our little one has become slightly spoiled but I would say we might spend about 80 euros on her food for a month or more.

 Need any help getting settled in Italy with your pup?
 Book a call with me and let me help you make the most of your life in Italy.